Remember ALWAYS use your sound field system to amplify your voice.

 Shepherdson proudly supports all children in the community.
 Wherever possible within the classroom with quality differentiated teaching practice.
 But sometimes with extensive support from our Gandjarr Gurrpan Dalkunharaw special needs unit or our school counselor.
-Please refer to our Behaviours for Learning and Applied Classroom Behaviours.
+For behavioural issues please refer to our Behaviours for Learning and Applied Classroom Behaviours.

 If you feel that a child in your class is in need of extra support, you are correct.

 When dealing with student support issues email StudentSupport@elcho.org , this will inform a confidential group including counselor, SN coordinator and APs.
 For the department to consider extra support for a student, the classroom teacher must have trialled a student support plan for 10 weeks.